martijnvdp/vmware-templates/README.md

 ### Ubuntu notes

-packer will start a local webserver this must be accessible by the vm or use an iso with label cidata
+packer will start a local webserver this must be accessible by the VM  so you have to open the port in the local firewall
+\
+Or use an iso with label cidata
 example:

 ```